-Strong euro casts doubt on taper timing, pushes euro zone bond yields lower
+Euro zone bond yields fall as strong euro casts doubt on taper timing

 Investors are turning their attention to the strength of the euro and the effect it may have on the pace of monetary policy tightening, analysts said.

 The single currency rose on Friday to $1.1677, its strongest against the dollar since August 2015.
-A stronger euro would hit euro zone exporters and could therefore dampen inflation; the ECB's key goal is to push euro zone inflation up to just below 2 percent.
+A stronger euro would hit euro zone exporters and hurt growth.
+Further currency strength could also dampen inflation by keeping down import costs.

 “If euro strength remains where it is for a long period of time, it has the potential to derail the ECB’s plans because of the effect on inflation,” said Mizuho strategist Antoine Bouvet.

-"On a trade-weighted basis, we are now back to where we were before quantitative easing began.
-This is a problem for Draghi," he said.
+“On a trade-weighted basis, we are now back to where we were before quantitative easing began.
+This is a problem for Draghi.”

-Euro zone bond yields, which have been rising in recent times on the back of increased tapering expectations, fell on Thursday and then dropped further on Friday.
+Euro zone bond yields, which have been pushed up in the past three weeks on heightened expectations for ECB tapering in the months ahead, extended Thursday’s falls.

-Germany's 10-year government bond yield, the benchmark for the region, hit a one-week low of 0.50 percent, down 3 basis points on the day.
+Germany’s 10-year government bond yield, the benchmark for the region, fell 3.5 basis points to a one-week low of 0.50 percent .

 The gap between Spanish and German 10-year borrowing costs is at its narrowest level since March 2015 at 94 bps.

-The move represents a reversal of the trend of the last three weeks.
-Euro zone government bond yields rose after Draghi signaled in late June in a speech in Sintra, Portugal, that he was open to policy tweaks.

-Expectations grew that the ECB would announce a tapering of its 2 trillion euro bond-buying scheme this autumn, and Germany's 10-year borrowing costs doubled over the course of a fortnight.
+Spanish and Italian bond yields were set for their biggest weekly falls in over a year, down about 20 bps each.

-Meanwhile, the International Monetary Fund on Thursday approved in principle a 1.8 billion dollar standby loan arrangement for Greece, making a conditional commitment to help underpin Athens' long-running bailout program for the first time in two years.
+Greece was also in focus after the International Monetary Fund on Thursday approved in principle a $1.8 billion standby loan arrangement for the country, making a conditional commitment to help underpin Athens’ long-running bailout programme for the first time in two years.

 Greece is believed to be considering a bond issuance next week, a deal that would represent its first foray into debt markets since 2014.
 Greece’s debt agency has appointed banks for the deal according to International Financing Review, a Thomson Reuters publication.